ABOUT THE ART GALLERY OF REGINA

 Image: FLATGRAFIKA PRINTMAKING CONFERENCE, 2018.

 The Art Gallery of Regina is an autonomous, independent public art gallery with non-profit and charitable status.
-We are a tenant in the Neil Balkwill Civic Arts Centre located within the vibrant Cathedral Village neighborhood in Regina, Saskatchewan, Canada.
+We are a tenant in the Neil Balkwill Civic Arts Centre located within the vibrant Cathedral Village neighbourhood in Regina, Saskatchewan, Canada.

 The Gallery opened as an experimental satellite of the Norman Mackenzie Gallery in 1974 under the name Rosemont Art Gallery.
 The Rosemont's objective was to reach new audiences and respond to community demands for more local and regional programming.
-In 1976 an independent organization formed and incorporated as a non-profit society to take over the gallery.
+In 1976 an independent organization formed and incorporated as a non-profit society to take over the Gallery.

 The Art Gallery of Regina is at 2420 Elphinstone Street, inside the Neil Balkwill Civic Art Centre .
 The facility is entirely wheelchair accessible.

 Image: ANDREW SALGADO THE ACQUAINTANCE, 2013.

 Image: AMALIE ATKINS WHERE THE HOUR FLOATS, 2019.
 Documentation photograph by Don Hall.

 Jess Richter is a multi-disciplinary artist, arts administrator, curator and university instructor based in Regina, Saskatchewan.
 Prior to serving as Director, she acted as the Program Coordinator for the Art Gallery of Regina and brings years of experience to the role.
 She holds an MFA from the University of Regina, and currently focuses upon cultural identity and folklore in her creative practice.

 CURATOR OF EXHIBITIONS AND PROGRAMMING - SANDEE MOORE